Activities & Lessons

 Late November through early December is a good time to celebrate Hanukkah with your students and teach them about why and how it's celebrated.
 This year, Hanukkah—which lasts for eight days—begins on November 28 at sunset and ends on December 6 at nightfall.
 (If you're looking for classroom activities to also celebrate Christmas and Kwanzaa, check out this blog.)

 Hanukkah Activities and Games for the Classroom

 Check out the following Hanukkah activities for elementary students, which can be done either in person or virtually, depending on your current situation.

 1. Spin the Dreidel Game

 The dreidel game is a classic Hanukkah tradition.
 This is a game for multiple players, so it's ideal for students learning in an in-person setting.
-However, students can also individually spin the dreidel online (for example, here or here) or with their families as a group.
-All they need is a dreidel and countable game pieces such as pennies, nuts, raisins, or chocolates.
+All they need is a dreidel and countable game pieces such as pennies, nuts, or raisins.
 Here's how it generally works (adapted from My Jewish Learning):

 - Each player starts with the same number of pieces (roughly 10–15).

 - In each round, every player puts one of their game pieces into a center "pot."
 They should repeat this step each time the pot is empty or has only one piece left.

 - For their turn, each player spins the dreidel, which contains the four Hebrew letters nun, gimel, hey, or shin.
 Where the dreidel lands determines whether you get or lose pieces from the center pot: